 The UK has seen a lot of rain recently.
-Along with Storm Brendan nearly blowing us away last week, it’s been a turbulent time weather-wise.
-To be expected for winter, I suppose, but it has made for some very soggy dog walks!
+To be expected for autumn/winter, I suppose, but it has made for some very soggy dog walks!

 Rain is rain and will affect your dog no matter what breed you have, although some breeds will be affected more than others.
 It is important to bear this in mind when planning your next trip in the great outdoors and make sure you go prepared.